What is Active Transportation?

 Fresno County Regional Active Transportation Plan

 The Fresno Regional ATP is an important document that will help each jurisdiction in the County identify needed bicycle and pedestrian projects and help the agencies qualify for new funds to implement the projects.
 It is important that the Plan be context sensitive to local needs and vetted with local staff and the community.
-Development of the Regional ATP was approved by the Fresno COG Policy Board February 22, 2018 and required input from all cities in Fresno County and from the County of Fresno representing the unincorporated communities.
+The Regional ATP was adopted by the Fresno COG Policy Board February 22, 2018.

 Fresno County Regional ATP – FINAL